OsiriX-Foundation/karnak-documentation/docs/deidentification/profiles.md

 * tags
 * excludedTags

-Expression profile needs an `arguments` with the key  `expr ` and the value containing the expression.
+Expression profile needs the `expr`  `arguments`.
+This argument will contain the expression to execute.
 If the value returned by the expression is null, it will pass to the next profile `DICOM basic profile`.
-If the value returned by the expression is an action, it will execute the action and then pass to the next tag.
+If the value returned by the expression is an action, it will execute the action.
+If the `tags` parameter is not defined, the expression will be executed on each tag present in the DICOM.
 See the profile example below.

 ```yaml
 name: "Example"